cokelid/ChocoButler/README.md

 Normally the regular blue/brown Chocolatey icon is shown in the system tray.
 If packages are available for upgrade, the icon will turn red.
 When updated packages are found, a popup will display also.

 To install available updates, right-click on the system tray icon and select "Install updates".
-This will install **all** available package updates without prompting for confirmations.
-This effectively runs `choco upgrade all --yes` under the covers.
+This will install outdated package updates without prompting for confirmations.
+This effectively runs `choco upgrade <packages> --yes` under the covers.

 By right-clicking the ChocoButler icon you can see when the last update or check occurred.
 You can also start the Chocolatey GUI (if installed) via the icon, and exit ChocoButler too.